oslabs-beta/RabbitTracks/README.md

 ## Database Set-Up Instructions

-Before installing the RabbitTracks application, it is vital you set up your Database!
+Before installing the RabbitTracks application, it is vital you set up your Database.

-1. Same as step 3 in the “What You’ll Need to Get Started” section!
+1. Same as step 3 in the “What You’ll Need to Get Started” section.
 Set up a PostgresQL Database Hosting Service account (ie - ElephantSQL, ScaleGrid, Aiven, etc… it is free!)
 2. Create Tables in SQL.
 Below is an image of the entity relationship diagrams that you’ll need for RabbitTracks.
 Also, below is code that you need to execute in your SQL’s query in order to replicate the diagram’s schema:

 <img src=src/assets/images/RabbitTracks-DB-Schema.png>